hnfong/public-crap/bookmarks/general.md

 - https://www.youtube.com/watch?v=1G72936Y3xA Top 10 Knots To Know
 - https://www.youtube.com/watch?v=5lLPAHK_k6I 10 knots you NEED to know in life.
 [Save this Video]
 - https://www.youtube.com/watch?v=xLORsLlcT48 DOPAMINE DETOX: Take Back CONTROL Of Your Life & STOP LAZINESS! | Dr. Andrew Huberman
+- https://github.com/openfarmcc/OpenFarm - OpenFarm is a free and open database and web application for farming and gardening knowledge.
+One might think of it as the Wikipedia for growing plants, though it functions more like a cooking recipes site.

 ## Health and Food